 Important message from Santa: "No need to pay for letters from me, my elves and I have arranged them for free (ho, ho, ho)."

-See the Free Santa Letter and Video guide for a nifty website that, with a few personal details, will create a personalised video message.
+While you've missed this year's deadline for letters, see the Free Santa Letter and Video guide for a nifty site that, with a few personal details, creates a personalised video message.

 Chat to family and friends for free via the web

-If you and the other person are online, talk for free anywhere in the world over the web via the likes of Skype.
-Some smartphones also let you download apps to do this via wi-fi or 3G.
-See Voip: Free calls via your PC.
+If you and the other person are online, talk for free anywhere in the world over the web.
+Most smartphones also let you download apps to do this via wi-fi or 3G.
+See Free Web Calls.

 It searches a range of companies that let you call overseas super-cheap without changing provider or setting up an account.
 Simply dial a prefix, then dial the normal number, it's billed to your home phone.
 They're no-frills providers, so don't expect quality service, just cheap prices.